Vegan skincare is skincare that does not contain any animal-derived ingredients, such as beeswax, collagen, carmine, gelatin, glycerin, and lanolin.

 Benefits Of Vegan Skincare

-What Does Vegan Skincare Mean?
 What Makes Skincare Vegan?

 Some ingredients in skincare can also be both vegan and non-vegan.
 These include glycerin, stearic acid, squalene, or hyaluronic acid.